-The standard assessment format, used for most modules, is based on an unseen written examination (counting for at least 70% of the assessment), together with an appropriate mixture of course assignments, in-course tests and mini-projects.
+The standard assessment format, used for most modules, is based on an unseen written examination (counting for at least 70% of the assessment), together with an appropriate mixture of course assignments, in-course tests and mini-projects integrated within the stage-level in-course assessment.
 These methods all enable assessment of the Learning Outcomes A1-A3.
 Assessment by unseen examinations is seen as a valid and reliable method of assessing both ability and knowledge.
 Details of the specific assessment modes and weightings, for each module, are set out in the module specification in the Module Catalogue.